 Ugonna: Raleigh-Durham NCLEX course instructor

-...making sub-par grades can be, but also the triumph of learning how to redirect focus and learning strategies while rebuilding confidence.
+...how to redirect focus and learning strategies while rebuilding confidence.
 I love to teach just as much as I love to learn.
 I truly believe where there's a will, there's a way, and hopefully an "A"!
 If you really want to understand the "why" and not just the "what will be on the test," then I'm your gal.
-Apart from academia, I have been...
+Apart from academia, I have been a fitness instructor for 20 years, and also enjoy Latin dancing,...

 Elizabeth: Raleigh-Durham NCLEX course instructor